Cowa/stress-patterns-visualizer/README.md

   <img width="362" alt="cap" src="https://cloud.githubusercontent.com/assets/1422403/11721538/939f11e4-9f64-11e5-8aa2-7d3051d4fbc3.png">
 </p>

 Easier right?
 The primary stress is on the second to last syllable.
+This is the feature.

 ## Try it